Only guidelines that have an organization as owner can be published with versions, and made public so that all users can access.

 You are required to be appointed as an administrator for an organizational account to be able to create guidelines belonging to that organization.
 To publish a guideline affiliated with a particular organization you need to be administrator of that guideline.

 Guidelines that are created under your personal account, can be used for exploring, learning or teaching purposes.
-Personal guidelines cannot be published into versions, or made public, but you can invite viewers and co-authors.
+Personal guidelines cannot be published into versions, or made public, and you cannot invite viewers and co-authors.
+You also cannot get a Word export of your guideline.

 How to get an organizational account?: sign up here, and we will contact you.
 Read more on our project site